zeek/zeek-docs/scripts/base/init-bare.zeek.rst

          The sum of all observations for this histogram.

       count_observations: :zeek:type:`count` :zeek:attr:`&optional`
-         If the underlying data type of the histogram is ``int64_t``, the number of observations as :zeek:type:`count`, otherwise unset.
+         The integer value of the number of observations made for this histogram.
+This value will be unset if the metric type is DOUBLE_HISTOGRAM.

       count_sum: :zeek:type:`count` :zeek:attr:`&optional`
-         If the underlying data type of the histogram is ``int64_t``, the sum of all observations as :zeek:type:`count`, otherwise unset.
+         The integer value of the sum of all observations for this histogram.
+This value will be unset if the metric type is DOUBLE_HISTOGRAM.

-   Type of elements returned by the :zeek:see:`Telemetry::collect_histogram_metrics` function.
+   Histograms returned by the :zeek:see:`Telemetry::collect_histogram_metrics` function.

 .. zeek:type:: Telemetry::HistogramMetricVector
-   :source-code: base/init-bare.zeek 5894 5894
+   :source-code: base/init-bare.zeek 5895 5895

    :Type: :zeek:type:`vector` of :zeek:type:`Telemetry::HistogramMetric`

 .. zeek:type:: Telemetry::Metric
-   :source-code: base/init-bare.zeek 5838 5856
+   :source-code: base/init-bare.zeek 5841 5858

    :Type: :zeek:type:`record`